dkposthumus/gas_crisis/README.md

-# opec_pricing_power
+# OPEC Pricing Power
-Re-creation and analysis of Goldman Sachs's OPEC pricing power model
+This project is an attempt to replicate the methodology of Goldman Sachs's calculation of OPEC's pricing power.

+## Resources on OPEC Pricing Power

+## Requirements
+For the packages required to run this project, see the "requirements.txt" file in the repository.